Quality Objectives

 Quality Objectives are specific business goals for the value and performance of products or services.
 Each quality objective aims to ensure alignment with the company’s Quality Policy, the statement of their strategic direction.
 Both quality objectives and quality policies are standard requirements of ISO 9001:2015.
 Generally, quality objectives are set by managers, supervisors, or a person-in-charge.
 Failure to follow set quality objectives can lead to substandard products and services, inefficient processes, and communication breakdown among teams.

-Quality Objectives Examples
+Quality Goals and Objectives Examples

 quality objectives examples